ningchencontact/azure-docs.zh-tw/articles/iot-edge/production-checklist.md

 ---
 title: 針對生產環境準備裝置和部署 - Azure IoT Edge | Microsoft Docs
-description: 瞭解如何將您的 Azure IoT Edge 解決方案從開發到生產環境，包括以適當的憑證設定您的裝置，以及針對未來的程式碼更新進行部署計畫。
+description: Learn how to take your Azure IoT Edge solution from development to production, including setting up your devices with the appropriate certificates and making a deployment plan for future code updates.
 author: kgremban
 manager: philmea
 ms.author: kgremban